proton2/java-leven/README.md

 CPU and OpenCL GPU implementations.

 ## Сhanges relative to the original solution
+- The main version is on the CPU.
+I use multithreading to speed up the CPU version
 - fixed the appearance of holes in the seams between chunks
 - fixed seam and chunk mesh overlap at seam intersections
 - no double call to generate mesh for rendering and mesh for collisions - mesh is generated only once